jarvis08/PerClusterQuantization/README.md

 ### 2-1.
 Fine-tuning

 If K-means clustering model's path wasn't given to `--kmeans_path`, it will train a clustering model and use it automatically.

-Trained clustering model will be saved into path `result/kmeans/[Dataset]/[Date]/`
+Trained clustering model will be saved into path `result/kmeans/[Dataset]/[Date]/`.

+When using previously trained kmeans model, giving `--kmenas_path`, you have to give the path of directory, not checkpoint file.

 ```
 # K-means model's path not given